 Once we got back to Point 3899, our enthusiasm for up had diminished and we opted to return via the old road, which is less steep than the OHV track.

 All told, we did six miles with 1,750 feet of elevation gain, with a little exploring but without switchbacks – us being walkers and all. 🙄 The weather was perfect and the views were really big and nice.
 Old roads and OHV tracks aren’t trails per se but are currently the only way to access these views.
 The proposed Center ART would run from the Isabelle Trailhead along the south side of the ridge (below the old road and OHV track) to the Heart Trail.
 By doing so, it would keep the views but avoid a lot of elevation changes along the ridge.
-Hopefully it will get built!RETURN TO FRONT PAGE
+Hopefully it will get built!BACK TO HOME PAGE